stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 The proposed SIP-021 upgrade would do away with Stacks forks, which vastly simplifies the sBTC design.
-Importantly, miners and Stackers cannot "roll back" sBTC operations, meaning that peg-in and peg-out operations follow at-most-once semantics.
-This lack of "fork risk" means that the system can support arbitrarily large amounts of BTC pegged-in and pegged-out, assuming that at least 70% of Stackers by weight are trustworthy.
+Importantly, miners and Stackers cannot "roll back" sBTC operations, meaning that deposit and withdraw operations follow at-most-once semantics.
+This lack of "fork risk" means that the system can support arbitrarily large amounts of BTC deposited and withdrawn, assuming that at least 70% of Stackers by weight are trustworthy.

 The sBTC system state is materialized in a boot contract called `.sbtc`.
 This